jourdanrodrigues/django-rest-in-style/ABSTRACTION_LAYERS.md

 ## Model Managers

 Model Managers should be kept in the `models.py` file (or module) of your `app`.
-Overriding the default manager should only happen when there's a need to have a custom method to write data to the database.
+Overriding the default manager should happen when there's a need to have a custom method to write data to the database or when an annotation needs to happen by default.
 An example bundled within Django is the user manager, which has a `create_user` method.

 ## QuerySets